Curbside Bulk Brush Collection

 Homes with garbage collection on this day Must put brush by the curb no later than these dates Brush will be collected one time during the week of

-The City provides an annual free curbside residential brush collection for tree and shrub branches each year beginning in mid-May.
+The City provides an annual free curbside residential brush collection for tree and shrub branches each year beginning in early May.

 The City is divided into five collection districts, which are identified by garbage day.
 Each district collection begins on Monday and takes one full week to complete.
 Brush must be placed on the parkway the Sunday before collection begins in each area.
 Brush collection crews will make only one pass in each neighborhood.
 Brush put out after our crews have passed will not be collected.